-Karen informed attendees of the following personnel changes: the new ATR for Appleton south is Tim Budda; the new ATR for the Eau Claire area is Rachell Faber; the new program assistant is Ann Thiel; and the new WAGE\$ grant manager is Nancy Kargel.
-She concluded by reporting that Bob Scheldroup, ATR for Milwaukee, announced he will retire on December 1.
+Owen informed attendees of the following personnel changes: the new ATR for Appleton south is Tim Budda; the new ATR for the Eau Claire area is Rachell Faber; the new program assistant is Ann Thiel; and the new WAGE\$ grant manager is Nancy Kargel.
+Owen concluded by reporting that Bob

+Scheldroup, ATR for Milwaukee, announced he will retire on December 1.
+Attendees did not have questions or comments.